Laravel Route Model Binding Best Practices for Cleaner Code

 This is what I showed above.
 Laravel automatically resolves models when the route parameter name matches the type-hinted variable name.
 It's the default behavior and works great for 90% of use cases.

 The magic happens because of naming conventions.
-Your route parameter {quiz} must match your controller parameter $quiz, and Laravel figures out the rest.
+Your route parameter {post} must match your controller parameter $post, and Laravel figures out the rest.

 // This works because names match